Court Reporting Careers

 BROADCAST CAPTIONER.
 Have you ever watched captions roll across your television screen and wondered how they got there?
 That’s a stenographic reporter who’s capturing the audio and displaying it as text – in real time.
 People talk fast, often speaking 225 words per minute or faster, and it’s the captioner’s job to take those words down accurately and display them as captions.
 This is a fast-growing field, with excellent job prospects.
 Many captioners work from home.
 Captioners can be hired to travel to events and provide on-site captioning for professional sports events, international conferences, business meetings, etc. This is among the highest profile work in the business.
 Challenging but exciting work.

 CART CAPTIONER.
 CART captioners (sometimes called CART providers) provide a service akin to broadcast captioners, except their target audiences are deaf and hard-of-hearing people.
-CART service is a recognized “accommodation” under the Americans with Disabilities Act (ADA), and CART captioners often work alongside sign language interpreters to provide access to DHOH people.
+CART service is a recognized “accommodation” under the Americans with Disabilities Act (ADA), and CART captioners often work alongside sign language interpreters to provide communication access.
 Interestingly, millions of Americans who aren’t deaf nevertheless suffer significant hearing loss, such that CART service is a great help to them.
 So CART captioners are hired for classroom CART (i.e., you sit in a college classroom with a hard-of-hearing student and provide a one-on-one service for that individual); for business meetings, church services, public service announcements at sporting events – anyplace written captions enhance the experience for hard-of-hearing people.
 This is a fast-growing field, with new uses and applications for realtime CART captioning being found every day.
 Read more about CART.

 SPORTS REPORTER.
 Sports reporters are hired to report athlete interviews and provide immediate written transcripts to journalists and media outlets.
 It’s essentially a captioner’s job but focused on sports.
-Typically a sports reporter is present on-site at a sporting event, so you might be hired by bigtime sports organizations such as the PGA, NFL, MLB, (the World Series), NBA, World Tennis Association, college basketball and football.
+Typically a sports reporter is present on-site at a sporting event, so you might be hired by big-time sports organizations such as the PGA, NFL, MLB, NBA, World Tennis Association, college basketball and football.
 Check out some recent sports interviews transcribed by court reporters.